UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint2/RPM.md

 ### 1.2 Metrics for Measurement

 - **Database Schema Expansion**
   - Ensure the `timetable` schema supports new features.
   - Verify referential integrity and indexing for efficient queries.

 - **Timetable Management**

-  - Users can create, modify, and delete timetable entries without errors.
+  - Users can create, modify, and delete timetables and event entries without errors.
   - Timetable generation respects user constraints (e.g., time preferences, course exclusions).
   - Custom colour selections persist across sessions.
   - Favourite timetables are stored and retrievable.

 - **AI Assistant Features**
-  - User can create, rename, and delete chat logs.
+  - Users can create, rename, and delete chat logs.
   - AI fetches course details and program requirements exclusively from the internal vectorized database.
   - AI does not use web-based or non-course-related information.

 ## 2. Release Scope

-### 2.1 Included Features

 - **Timetable Management**

-  - Add, update, and delete timetable entries.
+  - Add, update, and delete timetables and event entries.
   - Generate an optimized schedule based on user preferences.
   - Customize timetable entry colours.
   - Favourite timetables for quick access.